tombujok/hazelcast-rxjava/README.md

 ## Known limitations

-The plugin provides suppor only for existing async methods.
+The plugin provides support only for existing async methods.
 It does not convert sync methods into RxJava methods.